The Mad Room: Plot

 Ellen's nerves begin to fray, and tries to convince her fiancé Sam, the stepson of Mrs. Armstrong, that they should send the children away.
-She finally snaps after seeing that the family dog has discovered the dismembered body of Mrs. Armstrong and has brought a single hand out into the yard.
+She finally snaps after seeing that the family dog has discovered a dismembered portion of Mrs. Armstrong's body (her hand), and has brought it out into the yard.
 She kills the dog and in the final scene is discovered by Sam, kneeling in the basement by the furnace as she once did the night she murdered her parents.